zs-org/Members/README.md

 ### ✅ Once Approved
 A core team member will review your request.
-Once approved, you’ll be officially added as a member of the organization! 🎉
+Once approved, you’ll be officially added as a member of the organization! 🎉 📝 Important: To be visible in the members table below, go to https://github.com/orgs/zs-org/people, find your name, click the settings ⚙️ next to it, and select "Public" under "Organization Visibility".

 ---